fastpack/fastpack/README.md

            `pager', `groff' or `plain'.
 With `auto', the format is `pager` or `plain' whenever the TERM env var is `dumb' or undefined.

+       --mock=PACKAGE[:SUBSTITUTE]
+           Mock PACKAGE requests with SUBSTITUTE requests.
+If SUBSTITUTE is omitted empty module is used.

+       -n NAME, --name=NAME (absent=index.js)
+           Output File Name.
+The target bundle filename will be NAME

        --no-cache
            Do not use cache at all (effective in development mode only)